 It was a hot stormy Friday in November 2015, we had been feeding boys in the Kisenyi slum area, usually about 80 of them, when one of the ‘uncles’ involved in the programme came and told me a young boy was very sick – he had not been taking his medication.
 I suggested he took the boy to the latrine block to bathe before giving him clean clothes.
 Tresor and I then took the boy to the local hospital.
 It was late in the day when we finished there and torrential rain had started.
 Tim had been given tablets and we were advised to bring him back on Monday – what was I to do with him until then?
-He was sick, exhausted and hungry – I took him home with me, much to the shock and upset of the young lady who was staying with me at the time, and probably against the law!
-He ate and slept most of the weekend and on the Monday we were back at the hospital.
+He was sick, exhausted and hungry.
+I took him home with me, he ate and slept most of the weekend and on the Monday we were back at the hospital.
 A few days later we travelled to Jinja and found an uncle, whose care he had been in since his father’s death about six years earlier.
 A neighbour had regularly fed and looked after Tim as the uncle did not seem to want the responsibility of the boy.

 Whilst with me we did have a few problems – Tim liked ‘removing’ things but always returned them when I noticed they were missing and wasn’t always keen on washing!
 He enjoyed cooking and we encouraged him to make cakes.
 He started at a local primary school, attended Sunday school at KIC and settled in.